 A clot is a natural thing that forms as the body’s response to an injury.
 It helps repair damaged blood vessels as well as broken bones.
 Normally, the body dissolves the blood clot on its own, but if it fails to do so, the clot can become larger and larger until it completely obstructs the vessel.

 Two of the most common threats from blood clots are deep vein thrombosis, or DVT, and pulmonary embolism.
 With DVT, a clot clogs a deep vein, usually in the legs.
 Pulmonary embolism occurs when the clot breaks free and travels to the lungs, killing the tissue there.

 Doctors and nurses can use tools such as compression socks, pneumatic cuffs, and anticoagulant medication to help prevent deadly blood clots after surgery.
 If they fail in this duty to you, it can rob you of a person that you love.
-If you have lost a loved one due to a terrible act of medical malpractice, you should contact a tenacious yet compassionate Pennsylvania medical malpractice lawyer from Lowenthal & Abrams, Injury Attorneys, P.C., at 888-979-7298 today.
+If you have lost a loved one due to a terrible act of medical malpractice, you should contact a tenacious yet compassionate Philadelphia blood clots lawyer from Lowenthal & Abrams, Injury Attorneys, P.C. today.